Tick Season is here! 🕷🌷

 Do You Test Ticks for Lyme Disease?

 We can do blood tests for dogs 4-6 weeks after they have been bitten if they exhibit the symptoms of Lyme disease.
-These blood tests are by appointment, so just give us a call and we can schedule your dog or cat at the right time so the test is most accurate.
+These blood tests are by appointment, so give us a call and we can schedule your dog or cat at the right time so the test is most accurate.
 There is an exam, blood draw, and testing fee - they'll get a full exam with one of our doctors as well.

 As for the ticks themselves, the first step is for you to identify which tick species it is.
 To identify the tick species, simply make an account at etick.ca and upload a picture.
 If it is a black-legged tick, we can send it to the provincial lab for you for a PCR test.
 All we need is the tick (dead or alive) with a moist bit of paper towel in a ziplock bag to send it in!
 Sorry, we can only test ticks that were on your pets - not on you.
 (You'll have to go to your human doctor for that).
 There is a shipping charge for all ticks sent to be tested.

-Our Famous Botanical Tick Repellant!
+Botanical Tick Repellent

 HOW TO USE